Logo

 Paul Newman reunited with Barbour in 2000 to compete in the Petit Le Mans.

-Paul Newman became closely associated with the brand during the 1980s, even appearing in commercials for them in Japan and having a special edition of the Nissan Skyline named after him.
+Paul Newman became closely associated with the brand during the 1980s, even appearing in commercials for the brand in Japan and having a special edition of the Nissan Skyline named after him.

 At the age of 70 years and eight days, Paul Newman became the oldest driver to date to be part of a winning team in a major sanctioned race, winning in his class at the 1995 24 Hours of Daytona.

-Paul Newman was associated with Freeman's established Porsche racing team which allowed both Paul Newman and Freeman to compete in SCCA and IMSA racing events together, including the Sebring 12-hour endurance sports car race.
+Paul Newman was associated with Freeman's established Porsche racing team, which enabled both Paul Newman and Freeman to compete in SCCA and IMSA racing events together, including the Sebring 12-hour endurance sports car race.

 Paul Newman was a partner in the Atlantic Championship team Newman Wachs Racing.